Planning a vacation?

 For more information and to book your “Pre-travel Health Assessment” and vaccination appointment call Long Sault Pharmasave at: 613-534-3777, or book now with our online booking service.

-*** Please fill out the following form here and bring it to your appointment ***
+*** Please fill out the following form here before your appointment ***

 We also recommend booking your pre-travel health assessment/vaccine administration appointment at least 6 weeks prior to departure.
 This is because some vaccines require more than one dose, and some vaccines can’t be given at the same time as others.
 Also, it can take several weeks following vaccine administration for you to have maximum protection against an illness.